elucian/bee/syntax/composite.md

 **Notes:**

-* Single quoted strings are null terminated Arrays
+* Single quoted strings are null terminated Arrays and are immutable.
-* Single quoted strings do not support escape: \\?
+* Single quoted strings have no support for templates.

 ### Double quoted string